MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/release-notes-archive/stable-channel-1.0.md

 **New features and updates:**

-- We've added new controls (PipsPager, Expander, BreadcrumbBar) and updated existing controls to reflect the latest Windows styles from [Windows UI Library 2.6](../../winui/winui2/release-notes/winui-2.6.md#visual-style-updates).
+- We've added new controls (PipsPager, Expander, BreadcrumbBar) and updated existing controls to reflect the latest Windows styles from [WinUI 2.6](../../winui/winui2/release-notes/winui-2.6.md#visual-style-updates).
 - Single-project MSIX packaging is supported in WinUI by creating a new application using the "Blank App, Packaged…" template.
 - We now support deploying WinUI 3 apps that aren't packaged on Windows versions 1809 and above.
 Please view [Create your first WinUI 3 (Windows App SDK) project](../../winui/winui3/create-your-first-winui3-app.md) for additional information.
 - WinUI 3 projects can now set their target version down to Windows 10, version 1809.
 Previously, they could only be set as low as version 1903.